craft-ai/craft-ai-starterkit-nodejs/README.md

 > The pre-treated data are already computed and available for this example.

 We only use the movement sensors and the light sensor from one room: the bedroom of one of the residents.
-From the original data, we selected the desired sensors: one lightbulb and several motion sensor that we merge to a unique flag telling if at least one of the detector was activated in the past 20 minutes.
+From the original data, we selected the desired sensors: one lightbulb and several motion sensors that we merge to a unique indicator counting the number of sensors detecting movements.

 If you want to pre-treat by yourself, you could run: